 Financial aid recipients who have received the Rollins award letters may defer all or part of their payment (depending on the award) until the aid becomes available.
 Deferment of tuition for financial aid applicants is an extension of the payment due date.
 It is NOT a guarantee of eligibility for financial aid.
 Students are ultimately responsible for the full cost of tuition and fees.
 The amount of financial aid that is reflected on the student account on the date of registration is what the Holt School will consider when reviewing payments.

 Students have the responsibility to determine and pay any remaining balance prior to the payment deadline in order to avoid additional late payment fees.
-Students who anticipate financial aid and subsequently learn that aid has been reduced, denied, or withdrawn must either pay the full tuition balance or complete a written request to be withdrawn without financial penalty by the end of the first week of classes in order to avoid being held financially responsible for their classes and late payment fees.
-The Holt School is not involved or aware of decisions regarding the status of student aid and does not automatically withdraw.
-The student has responsibility for this.
-There is important Information About Making Schedule Changes for Florida Bright Futures Recipients.
+Students who anticipate financial aid and subsequently learn that aid has been reduced, denied, or withdrawn must either pay the full tuition balance or drop courses by the last day of the drop/add period to receive a full refund.
+The Holt School is not involved or aware of decisions regarding the status of student aid and does not automatically withdraw students for non-payment.